For A Versatile Solution

 Is it dangerous to put a Bluetooth speaker in the pool?

-Can I connect multiple waterproof Bluetooth speakers together?
+Can I connect multiple waterproof Bluetooth speakers?

 Do waterproof Bluetooth speakers float?